metamn/react/content/blog/on-design-systems-2/index.md

 ## What a design system does?

 It offers a systematic approach to the design process to reduce the cognitive load on designers.
+Less load, more consistent interfaces.

-To understand the amount of the cognitive load required to design, let's take for example the buttons.
+To understand the amount of the cognitive load on designers, let's take for example the buttons.
 In a simple use case, we have 20 variations.

 ![Buttons](buttons.png)

 Aside to buttons, a design deals with dozens of other, more complex patterns and components like layout, spacing, typography, navigation, responsiveness, images, animations, accessibility and more.

-A designer &mdash; to be able to reason about, modify, or extend a design &mdash; has to keep in her mental model all this information.
-The details, the nuances, the settings, and the states.
+A designer &mdash; to be able to reason about, modify, or extend a design &mdash; has to keep in her mental model an uncomfortable amount of information.
+The details, the nuances, the settings, the states.

-An impossible task even at Google level with an infinite pool of designers.

 Design systems solve this challenge via the _divide et impera_ method.